 See Also, Procedures for Requesting Out-of-Region and International Placements.

-Procedures for requesting out-of-region or International Field Placements

-Students considering an out-of-region or international placement should consult with their Advisor as well as the Student Services Coordinator regarding their ability to meet SSW program requirements before arranging a meeting with the Director of Field Education.
+Procedures for Requesting Out-of-region or International Field Placements arranging a meeting with the Director of Field Education.
 International opportunities can be found under the "About Us" section of the SSW web.